2007 St. Louis Rams season: Week 16: vs. Pittsburgh Steelers

 Trying to snap a two-game skid, the Rams stayed at home for a Week 16 Thursday night interconference duel with the Pittsburgh Steelers.
-In the first quarter, St. Louis trailed early as Steelers QB Ben Roethlisberger completed a 17-yard TD pass to WR Nate Washington.
-Afterwards, the Rams would tie the game as QB Marc Bulger completed a 12-yard TD pass to RB Steven Jackson.
+In the first quarter, St. Louis trailed early as Steelers quarterback Ben Roethlisberger completed a 17-yard touchdown pass to wide receiver Nate Washington.
+Afterwards, the Rams would tie the game as quarterback Marc Bulger completed a 12-yard touchdown pass to running back Steven Jackson.
 In the second quarter, Pittsburgh responded with kicker Jeff Reed getting a 21-yard field goal.
-Afterwards, St. Louis took the lead with Bulger completing a 12-yard TD pass to WR Isaac Bruce.
-However, the Steelers retook the lead with Roethlisberger completing a 33-yard TD pass to Washington and a 12-yard TD pass to RB Najeh Davenport.
+Afterwards, St. Louis took the lead with Bulger completing a 12-yard touchdown pass to wide receiver Isaac Bruce.
+However, the Steelers retook the lead with Roethlisberger completing a 33-yard touchdown pass to Washington and a 12-yard touchdown pass to running back Najeh Davenport.
 The Rams would end the half with kicker Jeff Wilkins getting a 52-yard field goal.

-In the third quarter, Pittsburgh increased their lead with Davenport getting a 1-yard TD run.
-St. Louis would reply with Bulger completing a 23-yard TD pass to WR Drew Bennett.
-However, in the fourth quarter, the Steelers sealed the win with Reed nailing a 29-yard field goal and CB Ike Taylor returning an interception 51 yards for a touchdown.
+In the third quarter, Pittsburgh increased their lead with Davenport getting a 1-yard touchdown run.
+St. Louis would reply with Bulger completing a 23-yard touchdown pass to wide receiver Drew Bennett.
+However, in the fourth quarter, the Steelers sealed the win with Reed nailing a 29-yard field goal and cornerback Ike Taylor returning an interception 51 yards for a touchdown.
 Cameras caught Torry Holt lash out an obscenity-laced tirade at Scott Linehan after the interception.

-With their third-straight loss, the Rams fell to 3–12.
+The Rams recorded their first home loss to the Steelers, ending a 10-game home winning streak and an 11-game home unbeaten streak against them (which included a tie in 1939).

-During halftime, former Rams RB Marshall Faulk's #28 jersey was retired.
-Also, Isaac Bruce improved to third on the all-time receiving yards list with 14,012 career yards, behind Jerry Rice & Tim Brown.
+During halftime, former Rams running back Marshall Faulk's #28 jersey was retired.
+Also, Isaac Bruce improved to third on the all-time receiving yards list with 14,012 career yards, behind Jerry Rice and Tim Brown.